Below the Clouds

-Below the Clouds (Sotto le nuvole) is a 2025 Italian documentary film written and directed by Gianfranco Rosi.
-An homage to the city of Naples, it is Rosi's third documentary about everyday life in Italy, following 2013's Sacro GRA (about the outskirts of Rome) and 2016's Fire at Sea (about Lampedusa).
+Below the Clouds (also known as Pompei: Below the Clouds, Sotto le nuvole) is a 2025 Italian documentary film written and directed by Gianfranco Rosi.
+An homage to the city of Naples, it is Rosi's third documentary about everyday life in Italy, following 2013's Sacro GRA (about the outskirts of Rome) and 2016's Fire at Sea (about the island of Lampedusa).

 The film had its world premiere in the main competition of the 82nd Venice International Film Festival on 30 August 2025, where it won the Special Jury Prize.
-It was theatrically released in Italy by 01 Distribution on 18 September 2025.
+It was theatrically released in Italy by 01 Distribution on 18 September.

 Premise

 A portrait of the city of Naples, the film presents fragments of the daily lives of the people who live and work in the city.

 Production

 The film was shot in and around Naples over three years.
 It is Rosi's first black-and-white documentary feature in over thirty years, following Boatman (1993) about the Ganges river in India.
 Academy Award winner Daniel Blumberg provided the musical score for the documentary, marking his first collaboration with Rosi.